mapto/UchitelnoEvangelie/README.md

 1. [extractor](extractor/) - for the transformation of word usages from original Old Church Slavonic texts into tabular form to be used as a basis of the database (in .xlsx spreadsheets for easy manual editing), later enriched and annotated by the language experts.
 2. [integrator](integrator/) - for the interpretation of the lexicographic annotations from that database and the creation of indexes used for validation.
 These are indices for both Slavonic to Greek and Greek to Slavonic and include annotations for variations in copies.
 This tool allows the language expert to iteratively correct possible mistakes in the annotation.
 3. [indexgenerator](integrator/) (also in the integrator directory, due to shared codebase) - for the generation of final bilingual indices to be published.
+4. [atergogenerator](integrator/) (also in the integrator directory, due to shared codebase) - for the generation of a-tergo (reverse) bilingual indices to be published.

 There are further two auxiliary instruments: